Frequently Asked Questions

 Should the seller of the share be married at the time of acquiring the share, and should spouses have co-property, then consent (in person or by power of attorney) of the spouse is required.
 The seller shall have a marriage certificate on hand during the transaction.
 If marriage was registered in Estonia, the notary will take the register data themselves.
 Should the seller of the share not be married at the time of acquiring the share, the spouse’s participation is not required.

-• Company set up online in 48 hours, without the need to visit a notary.
+- Company set up online in 48 hours, without the need to visit a notary.

-• Changes to B card and articles of association online in 48 hours, without the need to visit a notary.
+- Changes to B card and articles of association online in 48 hours, without the need to visit a notary.

-• Electronic signature affixed to annual statements of the company and other documents.
+- Electronic signature affixed to annual statements of the company and other documents.

-• Possibility to issue a power of attorney in electronic systems of various public agencies.
+- Possibility to issue a power of attorney in electronic systems of various public agencies.

-• Ability to access all electronic systems of state departments using an e-resident card (Tax and Customs Board, Commercial Register, Statistics Department, etc.).
+- Ability to access all electronic systems of state departments using an e-resident card (Tax and Customs Board, Commercial Register, Statistics Department, etc.).

-• Ability to log in and perform transactions via an e-bank using the e-resident card instead of a password card or a pin calculator.
+- Ability to log in and perform transactions via an e-bank using the e-resident card instead of a password card or a pin calculator.

 Punamoon OÜ staff will be helpful in both giving advice and registering the e-resident status.

-All entrepreneurs registered in Estonia are required to prepare and submit the company’s annual statements for the business year.
-It is mandatory to submit the company’s annual statements to the Commercial Register, even if the company did not have business activity for a year.
-The due date for submitting the annual statements for the business year is 6 months after the end of the business year.
-For example, if the business year of the company is the period from January 1 to December 31, the due date for submitting the annual statements is June 30.
-The company’s business year is usually 12 months, but there may be exceptions due to the set up or winding up of the company.
-However, the reporting period cannot be more than 18 months.
+The deadline for submitting the annual report for the financial year is six months after the end of the financial year.
+For example, if the company’s financial year is from January 1 to December 31, the deadline for submitting the annual report is June 30.
+The financial year of a company is typically 12 months, but exceptions may apply in cases of company establishment or liquidation.
+However, the reporting period cannot exceed 18 months.

 The audit of the annual accounting report is mandatory,